Azzc0/TWRA/plan.md

 ### 1. Code Cleanup
 - [x] Remove unused files and code
-- [ ] Replace all `DEFAULT_CHAT_FRAME:AddMessage` with `TWRA:Debug` calls
+- [x] Replace all `DEFAULT_CHAT_FRAME:AddMessage` with `TWRA:Debug` calls
 - [x] Fix syntax errors in existing files
 - [ ] Standardize function naming and parameter patterns

 ### 2. UI Improvements
 - [x] Fix the options button functionality
 - [x] Make the main frame properly movable
-- [ ] Improve the section navigation dropdown
+- [x] Improve the section navigation dropdown
-- [ ] Enhance the visual appeal of assignments display
+- [x] Enhance the visual appeal of assignments display
+- [ ] Make the footer backgrounds a bit brigther both in main frame and OSD

 ### 3. Module Refactoring
 - [x] Move constants to `core/Constants.lua`
 - [x] Implement proper debug system in `core/Debug.lua`
 - [x] Extract base64 logic to `core/Base64.lua`
 - [x] Handle minimap functionality in Core.lua instead of a separate file
-- [ ] Organize tank handling in `features/AutoTanks.lua`
+- [x] Organize tank handling in `features/AutoTanks.lua`
-- [ ] Refactor auto-navigation into `features/AutoNavigate.lua`
+- [x] Refactor auto-navigation into `features/AutoNavigate.lua`

 ### 4. Debug System Enhancements
 - [x] Create debug framework with categories and levels
-- [ ] Fix early message handling to use proper categories
+- [x] Fix early message handling to use proper categories
-- [ ] Ensure we only capture our addon's errors, not other addons
+- [x] Ensure we only capture our addon's errors, not other addons
-- [ ] Update all code to use the Debug system instead of direct chat messages
+- [x] Update all code to use the Debug system instead of direct chat messages

 ### 5. Item Linking System
-- [ ] Create item database with names and IDs
+- [x] Create item database with names and IDs
-- [ ] Implement color coding system for different item rarities
+- [x] Implement color coding system for different item rarities
-- [ ] Add support for item linking in Notes/Warnings
+- [x] Add support for item linking in Notes/Warnings
 - [ ] Enhance display of items with appropriate icons
 - [ ] Implement tooltip support for linked items